Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Find Toys Your Cat Loves

 It’s going to be rather difficult to persuade your cat to play when they don’t have an interest in their toys.
 If your cat is a big fan of laser lights, for instance, but you get them plush squeaky toys, they’re probably not going to care much.
-Or, if you have a catnip lover, they might have less interest in a toy that they have to chase around without reward.
+Or if you have a catnip lover, they might have less interest in a toy that they have to chase around without the effects that they enjoy.
+When it comes to laser toys, to avoid frustration, you’ll need to occasionally offer them a treat as a reward for “catching” their prey.

 Remember what works best for your specific cat so you can purchase a treasure trove of toys.
-After all, if you’re dragging around a feather toy and your cat has no interest in it, they’re going to sit there whipping their tail and look at you like you’re stupid.
+After all, if you’re dragging around a feather toy and your cat has no interest in it, they’re going to just sit there whipping their tail and looking at you without engaging.

 The best toys will give your cat hours and hours of exercise and entertainment.
 Our Hepper Catnip Stick Toys are packed with 100% organic catnip and shaped like prey to give your cat both mental and physical stimulation.
 Plus, they're as nice to look at as they are sturdy and fun!